-I’ve seen great schedules and I’ve seen shitty schedules.
+I’ve seen great schedules and I’ve seen lousy schedules.
 I’ve seen schedules that can be used as tracking tools.
 I’ve seen schedules that are incoherent.
 I’ve see schedules that my kids could understand and I’ve seen schedules that are so complex and confusing that even the scheduler had trouble following them.

 A schedule needs to serve as a graphical depiction of the time elements associated with a series of job tasks.
 A great schedule tells the story first as a picture, then as a dataset.
 It needs to be able to convey a cadence of events and explain the things that need to be done and when.
 As the manager, YOU need to be able to tell the story in a way that people can use & understand.

 A Schedule Works Best When It Is Simple

 I am going to say this at the outset: Complicated schedules suck.
 They suck to build.
 They suck to manage.
 They suck to use.
 They suck to explain to others.
 Sometimes complicated schedules are a necessity, but whenever possible, avoid monster-sized schedules at all costs.